daraghbyrne/iotworkshop2018/README.md

 - An RGB LED (common anode)
 - A momentary push button
 - A Photocell / photoresistor
+- A laser cut enclosure
+- A PingPong Ball

 By the end of this workshop you'll have built a simple ambient weather visualization using this components.
 It'll work like this:
 - the pushbutton will let you turn the visualization on (displaying) and off (no lights).